History of Afghanistan: Bactria–Margiana (c. 2200 – 1700 BCE)

-Ancient period (c.
-1500 – 250 BCE)
+Ancient and Classical period (c.
+1500 – 255 BCE)

 Gandhara Kingdom (c.
 1500 – 535 BCE)

-The Gandhara region centered around the Peshawar Valley and Swat river valley, though the cultural influence of "Greater Gandhara" extended across the Indus river to the Taxila region in Potohar Plateau and westwards into the Kabul and Bamiyan valleys in Afghanistan, and northwards up to the Karakoram range.
+The Gandhara region centered around the Peshawar Valley and Swat river valley, though the cultural influence of "Greater Gandhara" extended across the Indus river to the Taxila region in Pothohar Plateau and westwards into the Kabul and Bamyan valleys in Afghanistan, and northwards up to the Karakoram range.

 During the 6th century BCE, Gandhāra was an important imperial power in north-west South Asia, with the valley of Kaśmīra being part of the kingdom, while the other states of the Punjab region, such as the Kekayas, Madrakas, Uśīnaras, and Shivis being under Gāndhārī suzerainty.
 The Gāndhārī king Pukkusāti, who reigned around 550 BCE, engaged in expansionist ventures which brought him into conflict with the king Pradyota of the rising power of Avanti.
 Pukkusāti was successful in this struggle with Pradyota.

 By the later 6th century BCE, the founder of the Persian Achaemenid Empire, Cyrus, soon after his conquests of Media, Lydia, and Babylonia, marched into Gandhara and annexed it into his empire.
 The scholar Kaikhosru Danjibuoy Sethna advanced that Cyrus had conquered only the trans-Indus borderlands around Peshawar which had belonged to Gandhāra while Pukkusāti remained a powerful king who maintained his rule over the rest of Gandhāra and the western Punjab.

 Kamboja Kingdom (c.
 700 – 200 BCE)

-The Kambojas entered into conflict with Alexander the Great as he invaded Central Asia.
-The Macedonian conqueror made short shrift of the arrangements of Darius and after over-running the Achaemenid Empire he dashed into today's eastern Afghanistan and western Pakistan.
-There he encountered resistance from the Kamboja Aspasioi and Assakenoi tribes.
-The Region of the Hindukush that was inhabitanted by the Kambojas has gone through many rules such as Vedic Mahajanapada, Pali Kapiśi, Indo-Greeks, Kushan and Gandharans to Paristan and modern day being split between Pakistan and Eastern Afghanistan.
+The Kambojas were an ancient southeastern Iranian peoples who lived in the southern region of modern Afghanistan.
+They were mentioned by a number of Indo-Aryan inscriptions and literature, being first attested during the later part of the Vedic period.
+The ancient Indian emperor Ashoka mentioned the Kambojas between 268 and 232 BCE in his Major Rock Edicts.
+The people known in Classical sources as Aspasioi, Aśvaka and Assakenoi, were likely tribes of the Kamboja people.
+The region south of the Hindu Kush that was inhabited by the Kambojas went under the rule of many different groups over the centuries, starting with the Achaemenid Persians.

-The descendants of Kambojas have mostly been assimilated into newer identities, however, some tribes remain today that still retain the names of their ancestors.
-The Yusufzai Pashtuns are said to be the Esapzai/Aśvakas from the Kamboja age.
+The descendants of the Kambojas have mostly been assimilated into various newer groups.
+However, some tribes possibly remain today that still retain the names of their ancestors.
+There are some theories and speculation about the possible descendants of the Kamboja people.
+The Yusufzai Pashtuns are said to be related to the Aspasioi or Aśvaka people from the Kamboja age.
 The Kom/Kamoz people of Nuristan retain their Kamboj name.
 The Ashkun of Nuristan also retain the name of Aśvakas.
 The Yashkun Shina dards are another group that retain the name of the Kamboja Aśvakans.
 The Kamboj of Punjab are another group that still retain the name however have integrated into new identity.
 The country of Cambodia derives its name from the Kamboja.